 FAMILY LIFE EDUCATION (FLE) aims to build a stronger community by fostering partnerships that engage families in a participatory process leading to self-efficacy.
 St. John’s volunteers support by helping with projects, such as grounds clean-up and planting.

-CHRISTMAS GIFT BAGS FOR KIDS are given to children participating in the “Nurturing Families” program, which is an intensive, long-term home visiting program designed to prevent child abuse and neglect among pregnant and first-time parents.
-It offers case management, developmental screening and parenting education for parents/caregivers of children ages birth to 5 years.
-Each Christmas, individual St. John’s parishioners receive a “wish list” from a particular child and fill a gift bag of clothes and toys for him or her.
+CHRISTMAS GIFT BAGS FOR KIDS are given to children participating in the Stronger Families, Stronger Future program, which offers case management, developmental screening and parenting education for parents/caregivers of children ages birth to 5 years.
+Each Christmas, St. John’s parishioners provide Christmas gifts and necessities to 60 families participating in this program.

-ESOL, GED AND CITIZENSHIP CLASSES, run by the Town of West Hartford, take place at St. John’s four days a week during the school year.
-New immigrants and refugees from all over the world come to St. John’s to learn English and study for their citizenship tests, while other area residents receive help preparing for the GED exam.
+ESOL AND CITIZENSHIP CLASSES, run by the Town of West Hartford, take place at St. John’s four days a week during the school year.
+New immigrants and refugees from all over the world come to St. John’s to learn English and study for their citizenship tests.
 Besides providing space for these programs in our building, St. John’s provides significant financial support.

-HABITAT FOR HUMANITY, JOURNEY HOME, AND A HAND UP are programs that provide stable, safe housing for low-income individuals and families.
-St. John’s volunteers help build Habitat houses, and clean and furnish apartments for people transitioning out of homelessness via Journey Home and A Hand Up.
+HABITAT FOR HUMANITY AND JOURNEY HOME provide stable, safe housing for low-income individuals and families.
+St. John’s volunteers help build Habitat houses, and clean and furnish apartments for people transitioning out of homelessness via Journey Home.

 THE REFUGEE MINISTRY supports a recently arrived refugee family as they establish a new life in Connecticut.
 St. John’s works in partnership with IRIS (Integrated Refugee and Immigrant Services) and St. James’s Church, West Hartford.
-The two churches are currently co-sponsoring a Syrian family who arrived in August 2016, helping them with ESOL study, schooling for their three children, employment, cultural acclimation, and more.
+Most recently, the two churches supported a Syrian family during their first years as West Hartford residents.